 Tell the Trump administration: #PutPatientsFirst #ProtectTransHealth #StopTheBans

-Dear President Trump and HHS Secretary Azar: Don't roll back the Health Care Rights Law and don't encourage discrimination in health care!
+Dear President Trump and HHS Secretary Azar: Don't roll back the Health Care Rights Law!
+Discrimination has NO place in health care!

 I urge you not to roll back the Health Care Rights Law, which would have devastating effects on the transgender community, people with disabilities, people with limited English proficiency, and many others — as well as significantly impede access to abortion care.